umd-mith/airwaves/README.md

 deployed, rather than every time a resource is fetched by a user.
 The remainder of this documentation is concerned with how to build and deploy the site.

-## NodeJS
+## 1. NodeJS

 *airwaves* is built with [Gatsby] which requires a [NodeJS] development environment.
-If you already have NodeJS setup on your computer you can jump forward to the *GitHub* section.
+If you already have NodeJS setup on your computer you can jump forward to the [#GitHub Account](#2-github-account) section.
 Otherwise here are some operating system specific instructions for getting NodeJS on your computer.

 ### OS X